jnozzi/cocoadev.com/markdown/MultipleToolbars.md

 Has anybody tackled this issue?
 How should this be handled?

-**Note:** *I realize this is rarely good UI design, but I have a situation similar to General/XCode (multi-mode project window) and this solution really does work well -- I'm sure everyone has their opinions regarding UI design, but I'm looking for a solution to this problem, not a UI debate.
+**Note:** *I realize this is rarely good UI design, but I have a situation similar to XCode (multi-mode project window) and this solution really does work well -- I'm sure everyone has their opinions regarding UI design, but I'm looking for a solution to this problem, not a UI debate.
 Thanks! :-)*

 ----